STUDY JAPANESE ONLINE WITH NATIVES HERE

 Hoei - 1707 AD

-On October 28, 1707, during the Hoei era, an earthquake of magnitude 8.4 caused a tsunami up to 10 m high that hit Kochi.
-More than 29,000 homes were destroyed and washed, causing 30,000 deaths.
-In Tosa province 11,170 houses were washed, and 18,441 people drowned.
-About 700 people were killed and 603 houses were washed in Osaka and waves reached up to 20 meters in Tanezaki.
+On October 28, 1707, during the Hoei era, an earthquake with a magnitude of 8.4 caused a tsunami of up to 10 m in height that hit Kochi.
+More than 29,000 houses were destroyed and washed away, resulting in 30,000 deaths.
+In Tosa province, 11,170 houses were washed away, and 18,441 people drowned.
+About 700 people were killed and 603 houses were washed away in Osaka, with waves reaching up to 20 meters in Tanezaki.

 Hokkaido - 1741 AD

-On August 29, 1741, the western side of Hokkaido was hit by a tsunami associated with a volcanic eruption on the islands of Oshima.
-The cause of the tsunami is a major landslide, triggered by the eruption.
-1467 people were killed in Hokkaido and 8 in Aomori.
+On August 29, 1741, the western side of Hokkaido was hit by a tsunami associated with a volcanic eruption of the Oshima islands.
+The cause of the tsunami is a large landslide triggered by the eruption.
+1,467 people were killed in Hokkaido and 8 in Aomori.

 Yaeyama Islands, Okinawa - 1771 AD

-An undersea earthquake of an estimated magnitude of 7.4 occurred near the Yaeyama Islands in the ancient kingdom of Ryukyu (present-day Okinawa) on April 4, 1771 at around 8:00 am.
-The earthquake did not result in any deaths, but a tsunami killed approximately 12,000 people.
+A magnitude estimated tsunami occurred near Yaeyama Islands in the ancient Ryukyu Kingdom (present-day Okinawa) on April 4, 1771, around 08:00.
+The earthquake resulted in no deaths, but a tsunami killed approximately 12,000 people.
 It is estimated that the waves reached up to 80 meters.
-The tsunami also caused long-lasting effects that were epidemics, malaria and ended up destroying and harming crops.
+The tsunami also caused long-lasting effects, including epidemics, malaria, and ultimately destroyed and harmed the crops.

 Mount Unzen, Nagasaki, Kyushu - 1792 AD

-The eruption of Mount Unzen in Nagasaki caused earthquakes, avalanches and even a tsunami that hit Higo and Ariake province causing more than 5,000 deaths.
+The eruption of Mount Unzen in Nagasaki caused earthquakes, avalanches, and even a tsunami that hit the Higo province and Ariake, resulting in over 5,000 deaths.

 Tsunami in Japan